SammyH1994/project/PROCESS.md

 ### Day 1
 - Worked on updating bar chart, had a lot of issues with changing amount of bars
 - Updating now works, legend works, still issues with tooltip
-- Decided to maybe add a line chart with the prevalence of birth defects per province over
+- Decided to maybe add a line chart with the prevalence of birth defects per province over the years.
+Could not find data unfortunately.
+Decided to e-mail Luc Smits (lead researcher of the study on birth defects in Limburg) to ask for this data.

 ## Week 4